-3 Memoirs, p.
-55. 4 Dito, p.
-141. 5 Memoirs, pp. 56, 213-220.
+Memoirs, p.
+55.

+4 Dito, p.
+141.

+5 Memoirs, pp. 56, 213-220.

 They were not.
 Leaving aside for the moment the question whether in its most esoteric aspect the Carboneria was subversive of Church and State, the Society was suspected with good reason of distorting religion to suit its own purposes.
-Fidanza told Battaglia 6 that, when the formation of the Order was being discussed by Freemasons of high degree, it was suggested that only religious ceremonies should be carried out at its meetings in order to gain the masses.
+Fidanza told Battaglia that, when the formation of the Order was being discussed by Freemasons of high degree, it was suggested that only religious ceremonies should be carried out at its meetings in order to gain the masses.
 This suggestion was sound.
 The lower classes in Italy were deeply attached to the Church and fanatically religious.
-It was by appealing to their religious feelings that Cardinal Ruffo was able to launch his crusade against the Parthenopean republic.
-The Carbonari undoubtedly tried to play on the religious feeling of the masses.
-Their symbols and their meaning were well calculated to arouse them, and on one occasion at least we know that pictures or statues of Our Lord and the Virgin Mary were carried in procession as Carbonaro Religion, in fact, was being used by the Carbonari for their own purposes rather than for its own sake.
+It was by appealing to their religious feelings that Cardinal Ruffo was able to launch his crusade against the Parthen-The Carbonari undoubtedly tried to play on the religious opean republic. feeling of the masses.
+Their symbols and their meaning were well calculated to arouse them, and on one occasion at least we know that pictures or statues of Our Lord and the Virgin Mary were carried in procession as Carbonaro emblems.7 Religion, in fact, was being used by the Carbonari for their own purposes rather than for its own sake.

-Moreover, the Christ presented by the Carbonari was not the Christ of bonaro's ceremony the chief emphasis is laid on the oppression Our Lord had to suffer; and it is not without significance that the episode of the Passion chosen is that of the trial before Pilate, Caiaphas and Herod, symbolising civil power, the Church and the Monarchy.
+Moreover, the Christ presented by the Carbonari was not the Christ of the Church or even of the Gospels, as Dito points out.8 In the Master Carbonaro's ceremony the chief emphasis is laid on the oppression Our Lord had to suffer; and it is not without significance that the episode of the Passion chosen is that of the trial before Pilate, Caiaphas and Herod, symbolising civil power, the Church and the Monarchy.
 Our Lord is represented in Carbonarism as a human type and anthropomorphic form of all those rights in nature which, it was said, were being denied to humanity.
 Christ was the vindicator of those rights on behalf of humanity and was persecuted and condemned on that account.
 Carbonarism protested that it was founded on civic virtue, and, therefore, an object for destruction in the eyes of tyranny.
-Christ was the prototype of the good citizen and tyranny's most illustrious victim, symbolised, according to Botta, by the Lamb slain by the wolf. duty of Carbonarism was to avenge the Lamb.
+Christ was the prototype of the good citizen and tyranny's most illustrious victim, symbolised, according to Botta,9 by the Lamb slain by the wolf.
+The duty of Carbonarism was to avenge the Lamb.
 Such being the interpretation ing or quote an authority.